Oswego-CSC241Spring2025/02-association-Spring2025/README.md

 - getOrder() - Return a reference to the Order object associated with this Item
 - getName() - Returns a String that is the name of an item
 - getQuantity() - Returns an int that is the number of item ordered
-- addIngredients(Ingredients) - Add an Ingredient to this Item
+- addIngredient(Ingredient) - Add an Ingredient to this Item
 - getIngredients() - Returns an array of Ingredient object references